-This is part one in a multi-part series on choosing a truck driving company and being happy and successful in the industry.
-I will be adding a new part each day or two for the next week or two so stay tuned!
+This is part 1 in a multi-part series on choosing a truck driving company and being happy and successful in the industry.
+I will be adding a new part each day or so for the next week or two, so stay tuned!

 So with all of these choices presented to you, how do you know where to go next with your career?
 To tell you the truth, it's not that hard.
 Here are some of the key points we will be focusing on in this series that will help you choose the trucking company you would like to work for.
 Once you can answer these questions you will be able to narrow your choices down to a much smaller pool of trucking companies and then you can pick the one that seems right for you.

-For starters, trucking companies and the trucking industry itself is very dynamic and the competition is fierce - both within your own company and between the companies themselves.
+For starters, trucking companies and the trucking industry itself are very dynamic and the competition is fierce - both within your own company and between the companies themselves.

 So as you can see from these few examples, competition, cooperation, and politics can play heavily into your success and happiness as a truck driver in any company.
 The next topic I will cover will discuss what the driver can do to help his/her chances of finding success and happiness within any company you may be working for, including how you will be affected by the people you surround yourself with, how important it is to get to know the right people, and the proper attitude and expectations a driver should have.